Association for Financial Markets in Europe

 22 Aug 2018

-Their ask — AFME requests the Commission develop the taxonomy before amending other financial regulations like MiFID II.
+Message — AFME requests the Commission develop the taxonomy before amending other financial regulations like MiFID II.
 They want clarity that the taxonomy applies to economic activities rather than specific products, and seek flexibility to incorporate existing market frameworks like the Green Bond Principles.
 They emphasize the need for regular updates and warn against overly prescriptive requirements.123

-How it helps them — This would allow banks to avoid applying sustainability criteria across all offerings and maintain existing investment approaches.45
+Why — This would allow banks to avoid applying sustainability criteria across all offerings and maintain existing investment approaches.45

-Who loses — Investors seeking broader sustainable strategies lose as narrow product scope limits diversification options.67
+Impact — Investors seeking broader sustainable strategies lose as narrow product scope limits diversification options.67

 Financial Industry Urges EU Adopt Global LEI Over EUID